oscarlab/graphene-tests/gcc/README.md

 # Quick Start

-To run the regression tests execute ```make regression```.
-To do the same for SGX, execute ```SGX=1 make regression```.
+To run the regression tests execute ```make check```.
+To do the same for SGX, execute ```SGX=1 make check```.
 The regression tests build three sample programs - helloworld.c, bzip2.c and gzip.c - and test their functionality.

-By looking at the Makefile "regression" target you can see how gcc is invoked to compile individual source files under the hood.
+By looking at the Makefile "check" target you can see how gcc is invoked to compile individual source files under the hood.
 If you want to compile different and/or more complex applications, you would likely need to tweak the manifest files to whitelist additional files.